rmc3408/Java/README.md

+***** Stack an Heap *****
+How code is organized.

-** Method call stack.
-Is the order methods are pile in memory. mehtod how program return to caller.
+_Stack_ = Is the order methods are pile of reference in memory.
+_Heap_ is large portion of memory = where data is saved.

+Method how program return to caller.
 (PILE of DISHES)

 Fist is push onto bottom of pile.
 Lat item onto stack(on top) will be the first to be called (popped out).

-Argument promotion - converting an argument’s value, method receive parameter integers but will return double.
+1) Argument promotion - converting an argument’s value, method receive parameter integers but will return double.
 They are automatic converted.

 * Non-static methods are typically called instance methods.